HOTB ORDER OF EVENTS

-The Start/ Finish area will be a very busy place, so it is vitally important that coxes stay alert and obey the instructions of the Marshals and put safety first at all times.
+The Start/ Finish area will be a very busy place, so it is vitally important that rowers and coxes stay alert and obey the instructions of the Marshals and put safety first at all times.

 OVERVIEW OF HOTB COURSE

 The course winds its way down the river under the spectator friendly Eleanor Schonell Bridge.
 The sharp turn after the bridge will test each crews’ mettle as they vie for the best line.
 The straight past the University of Queensland and King’s College will see the pressure turn on, and the rating escalate.
 Be prepared to hear lots of yelling from coxswains.
-Not for the faint-hearted, the hairpin turn opposite Paringa Place park will challenge many crews.
+Not for the faint-hearted, the hairpin turn upstream from Paringa Place park will challenge many crews.

-Once successfully (or not) through the turn, they will make their way back up the river parallel to the Brisbane Corso, and Somerville House rowing shed.
+Once successfully (or not) through the turn, crews should make their way back up the river parallel to the Brisbane Corso and Somerville House rowing shed.

 FERRY and RED ROCKS BEND

 On their way back up the river, crews must stay in their third of the river (as per the Brisbane River Code of Conduct 2011) along the Somerville reach and ensure that they pass the Red Rocks Marshal and the Red Rocks Buoy with both markers on their stroke side.
 As fatigue sets in, crews will find themselves back under Eleanor Schonell Bridge where the notorious Brisbane River swirls have been known to undo even the best of crews.
 Once clear of the bridge, it will be time to unleash the beast and make the dash for the finish line back at TRC.

-Congratulate yourselves.
-When safe to do so, paddle over to the Toowong Rowing Club pontoon where pontoon helpers will assist you in getting your oars and boat off the water.
+Congratulate yourselves, and when safe to do so, paddle over to the Toowong Rowing Club pontoon where pontoon helpers will assist you in getting your oars and boat off the water.
 Cool down, change clothes if you brought them, and then head up to the Toowong Function centre where you can savour the food catered by the iconic Regatta Hotel, grab a drink from the bar, and keep an eye out for race updates.
-While you wait for the medal presentation groove along to the smooth tunes of Brisbane's Matt Kairl.
+While you wait for the medal presentation groove along to the live music.
 We will be handing out medals for first, second, and third place.